 CONCLUSION

-A hand operated egg shell breaker with egg yolk separator was developed which was made up of aluminum.
-The engineering properties of egg which are essential to develop the device were determined Aluminum is less weight, rust free and easy to carry the device.
-Mainly the egg shelling depends on the shape index of an egg.
+The egg white is more uses in the food industries and separation of egg white and yolk is challenging task.. .
+The essential engineering properties of egg were studied and developed a hand operated egg shell breaker with egg yolk separator for easy separation of egg white from egg mass. luminum was used to fabricate the unit due to less weight, rust free, non corrosive and easy to carry the device.
 This device helps to avoid the fecal matter entering into the edible part and separation of yolk and albumen can be done at cheap cost.
 This device is simple in use.
-The cost of the device is ₹.600=00 which has 30-40 eggs/h capacity and 90-95% efficiency and 5-10% mechanical damage.
-Compare to the available eggshell breakers this device can be operated easily and no skills required.
-The cost can be reduced by mass production of devices.
-This device can be modified to break two eggs or more at the same time.
+The cost of the device was ₹.600=00, and its operational capacity was 30-40 eggs/h and 90-95% efficiency and 5-10% mechanical damage.
+Compare to the commercially available eggshell breakers, this device can be operated easily and no skills required.
+The cost may be reduced by mass production of devices.
+The same concept can be used to break two eggs or more at the same time by combining additional number of devices.

 REFERENCES